carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 > This method can use k-means, mixture models, or other methods.
 >
 > The idea behind this is to bootstrap the data repeatedly, and cluster
+> it each time, perhaps using different numbers of clusters.
-> it each time.
-If a pair of data points always end up in the same cluster,
+> If a pair of data points always end up in the same cluster,
 > it's likely that they really belong to the same underlying cluster.
+>
+> This is really computationally demanding but has been shown to perform very
+> well in some situations.
+It also allows you to visualise how cluster
+> membership changes over different values of K.
 >
 {: .callout}

 > ## Speed